zombiestruck/Houdini-Register/README.md

     "request": "^2.88.0",
     "sequelize": "^4.42.0"

 This registration system is not like a PHP one where you just upload the files to /var/www/html and it'll work.
 You will need to run this off a port, I suggest reverse proxying with nginx, the default port is 4444.
+Execute the register by typing into terminal: `node Boot`

 https://www.linode.com/docs/web-servers/nginx/use-nginx-reverse-proxy/